 A body temperature of 36-36.1 to 36.2 is normal and there should be virtually no risk to health.
 It is recommended to measure oral temperature in all patients except in those who are unconscious, suffer mental confusion, convulsions, mouth, throat or nose problems and children less than 6 years old.

 A child's body temperature of 36-36.1 to 36.2 is a bit low and you should take some precautions to avoid any risk of hypothermia.
 The result tends to be 0.5 to 0.7 ºC higher than oral temperature.
 A rectal temperature reading is recommended for patients less than 6 years old.

 Several factors affect body temperature and that can change temperature by some tenths of a degree, but a temperature of 35 degrees below body temperature is very alarming.
 The fitness of the individual, especially the degree of obesity.
 Age, being worse in the elderly and those on their sick bed.
 Other external factors that may increase someone's body temperature: Adaptation known as acclimatization.
 The degree of atmospheric humidity: Humidity increases the difficulty of reabsorbing liquids.
 Dark and thick clothing are more harmful.
 Diseases that hinder the absorption of liquids: diabetes, heart, lung and kidney impairment.
 Diseases associated with increased heat production: infections, hyperthyroidism and those that come with a fever.
 Consumption of certain medications: sedatives, amphetamines and antidepressants.
 Psychopathy and states of acute alcoholism or that decrease tolerance to heat.

-If you want to read similar articles to Is a body Temperature of 36-36.1-36.2 Normal?, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to Is a body Temperature of 36-36.1-36.2 Normal?, we recommend you browse around our Diseases & secondary effects category.

 - Auxillary temperature should be taken with a thermometer from the area during a period of approximately four (4) minutes.